wu-clan/fastapi_best_architecture_ui/README.md

 Realization of some basic functions, slow development, not a standard implementation, only as a demonstration of effects

+Unfortunately, we don't have the funds to provide a demo site at the moment, so please see the screenshot section to make it happen

 ## Run

 ```shell